RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/plugins/plugins.md

 ## Using actions and selectors

-As the Redux reducers of the plugin are dynamic, the developper must also use dynamic actions and dynamic selectors, due to dynamic namespace and store path.
-However, building actions and selectors each time mapStateToProps and mapDispatchToProps is called is memory consuming.
+As the Redux reducers of the plugin are dynamic, so are the actions selectors, due to dynamic namespace and store path.
+However, building actions and selectors each time mapStateToProps and mapDispatchToProps are called is memory consuming.
 For that purpose, REGARDS provides a small tool that handles a lazy map of redux clients (action, selectors and optional reducer).
 That tool can be used easily in main plugin component, as shown in example below:

 ```jsx